erinmcglew/csv-filter-challenge/README.md

 # csv-filter-challenge-public
 # Instructions
 1. Click "Use this template" to create a copy of this repository in your personal github account.
+TEST
 1. Using technology of your choice, complete assignment listed below (we use [GoLang](https://go.dev/) at Scoir, so if you know Go, show it off, but that's not required!).
 1. Update the README in your new repo with:
     * a `How-To` section containing any instructions needed to execute your program.